Dihydroxyacetone: Biochemistry

+Preparation

 DHA may be prepared, along with glyceraldehyde, by the mild oxidation of glycerol, for example with hydrogen peroxide and a ferrous salt as catalyst.
 It can also be prepared in high yield and selectivity at room temperature from glycerol using cationic palladium-based catalysts with oxygen, air or benzoquinone acting as co-oxidants.
 Glyceraldehyde is a structural isomer of dihydroxyacetone.